Command Reference

 Registers an existing runtime directory.
 The directory must contain bin/node or bin/node.exe.

-JSON output includes name, path, and status: "linked".
+JSON output includes name, path, status: "linked", managed_shim_commands, install_on_demand_eligible, and path_precedence_guidance.
+Each managed_shim_commands entry includes:

 default

 Without an argument, prints the current default selector and resolution status.
-With an argument, resolves the selector, installs version targets when needed, saves it as the global default, and tracks it for updates.
+With an argument, resolves the selector, installs version/channel targets when needed, saves it as the global default, and tracks it for updates.
+Human output reports whether the resolved version was installed or already installed.

 JSON output includes: